DrugBud-Suite/DockM8/analysis/README.md

 All commands are run from the **project root** (`DockM8/`, not `analysis/`).

+**One workflow.** Everything runs through `python -m analysis.run_all` (aggregate → extract → plots).
+The aggregation is bounded-memory (streaming pivot — it will not OOM on full DEKOIS), and the extraction is the fast, memory-lean variant that surfaces the correct scoring-function variants (e.g. `GenScore-balanced` = `GT_ft_0.5`, and `RTMScore` for all three datasets).
+The corrected v1.1.1 results are produced by the fixed DockM8 source (whole-residue RTMScore/GenScore pocket, complete decoy pool in pose selection, `fast_analyzer` consensus); this pipeline aggregates and plots those results.

 ## Prerequisites

 - DockM8 conda environment activated (`conda activate dockm8`)